dgonzalb/BambooPaymentDoc/content/en/docs/Forms/Embedded-Checkout-Form.md

 linkTitle: "Embedded Checkout Form"
 date: 2023-03-02T11:40:29-05:00
 Description: >
-  The Checkout form is a payment form embedded on its page, simplifying and securing the capture of sensitive data for the processing of online payments.
+  Corresponds to a payment form embedded on its page, simplifying and securing the capture of sensitive data for the processing of online payments.
 weight: 20
 ---